Pooch Coach Bio

 Through VETSOS, Beverly has helped homeless people better control their dogs so that their only family member is not taken away from them.
 She also oversees the pet sitting area during Project Homeless Connect (www.projecthomelessconnect.com/) to ensure the dogs are being handled and treated properly.
 She also introduces basic training to the dogs by instructing the volunteers.

-She is on the Board of Directors for Share-A-Pet nationally, and is their local dog tester and behaviorist in the San Francisco area.
-She also oversees their marketing and restructured their testing program.
-All her work for them is on a volunteer basis with no pay – and she has actually donated to them as well.
+She was on the Board of Directors for Share-A-Pet nationally, and was their local dog tester and behaviorist in the San Francisco area.
+She also oversaw their marketing and restructured their testing program.
+All her work for them was solely on a volunteer basis.

 She has volunteered her services to Rocket Dog Rescue, Home at Last Rescue, Pets Unlimited, The Milo Foundation and several other rescue groups as well.
 In doing so, she has helped dozens of shelter dogs to improve their behavior and get adopted rather than be put to sleep or sent to a sanctuary.
 She also works tirelessly at non profit events to raise awareness and money for these and other agencies in the area and in the US.
 She has donated over 50 free behavioral sessions as prizes to local charities for their silent auction prizes.
 She invites shelters and rescue groups on to her TV programs to give them additional exposure and help get more animals adopted.

 Beverly has given dozens of lectures and workshops on dog training and safety.
-Most of these lectures were also raising money for non-profits, such as the San Francisco Dog Owner’s Group (www.sfdog.org) and the Friends of San Francisco Animal Care and Control (www.fsfacc.org).
+Most of these lectures were also raising money for non-profits, such as the San Francisco Dog Owner’s Group (www.sfdog.org) and the Friends of San Francisco Animal Care and Control (www.helpacc.org).
 She has never accepted payment for any of her lectures.
 She also did a series of dog training and safety classes for the city of San Mateo.
-Beverly completed her first of a series of training videos, and it has had sales in 39 states, the U.K. and Canada. (www.poochcoach.com/housebreaking.htm)
+Beverly completed her first of a series of training videos, and it has had sales in 39 states, the U.K. and Canada. (www.poochcoach.com/housebreaking.htm).
+She also offers free dog training tips on her Youtube channel (www.youtube.com/PoochCoach)

 Fetch the Paper: www.fetchthepaper.com/